DanielLiu1123/gencoder/README.md

 # Gencoder

-A code generator for any language or framework that preserves your custom changes during regeneration, powered by [Handlebars](https://handlebarsjs.com/).
+A code generator for any language or framework that preserves your changes during regeneration, powered by [Handlebars](https://handlebarsjs.com/).

 ## Background